Asks the browser to create a stream for the specified URL.

 The function has the following parameters:

 - Pointer to the current plug-in instance.

 - Pointer to the URL of the request.
-Can be of any type, such as HTTP, FTP, news, mailto, gopher.
+Can be of any type, such as HTTP, FTP, news, or mailto.

-- _parent: Load the link into the immediate FRAMESET parent of the plug-in instance's document.
-If the plug-in instance's document has no parent, the default is _self.
+<frameset>parent of the plug-in instance's document.
+If the plug-in instance's document has no parent, the default is

-If null, the browser creates a new stream and delivers the data to the current instance regardless of the MIME type of the URL.
-In general, if a URL works in the location box of the Navigator, it works here, except for the _self target.
+null, the browser creates a new stream and delivers the data to the current instance regardless of the MIME type of the URL.
+In general, if a URL works in the location box of the browser, it works here, except for the

 For HTTP URLs, the browser resolves this method as the HTTP server method GET, which requests URL objects.

 - To request a stream and receive notification of the result.